skial/klas/README.md

 `rebuild` will only run after `allMetadata` if any pending calls to `uhx.macro.KlasImp.rebuild` exist.
 Otherwise it runs whenever it is called with `uhx.macro.KlasImp.triggerRebuild`.

+## Utilities

+1.	`triggerRebuild`.
+Attempt to rebuild the type specified by `path` if it has matching `metadata`.
+If successfull, an `TypeInfo` object will be return, otherwise `null` is returned.
+2.	`onRebuild`.
+A signal which will notify you when a type has been rebuilt.
+3.	`inspect`.
+Register a callback to be called when the specified `path` is detected.
+4.	`generateBefore`.
+Used to generate `a` before `b` in the output.
+5.	`generateAfter`.
+Used to generate `a` after `b` in the output.

+## Conditional Defines

+1.	`klas_verbose`.
+Setting this will leave certain utility fields in your output and print debug information to your terminal.

 ## Example